shukryzablah/PIMA/reference/codebook.md

 ## glucoseConcentration

-- Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
+- Glucose: Plasma glucose concentration in a 2 hours in an oral glucose tolerance test

 ## bloodPressure